 Structure made of wood with walnut finishing.

 Central glass with clear mirrored finish.

 Frames and crest made of glass with clear mirrored finish.

 Decorative leaves, curls, rosettes and twisted ropes made of crystal coloured Murano glass.

 Fixing metal bars included.

 A realist, in Venice, would become a romantic by mere faithfulness to what he saw before himArthur Symons

 Rialto family line

-Rialto in the heart of Venice reminds us to the sinuous curves of its bridge
+Rialto, in the heart of Venice reminds us of the sinuous curves of its bridge

 Leo De Carlo